kubedb/docs/docs/guides/mongodb/scaling/vertical-scaling/sharding.md

 }
 ```

-You can see all the Pod of mongos, configserver and shard has default resources which is assigned by Kubedb operator.
+You can see all the Pod of mongos, configserver and shard has default resources which is assigned by KubeDB operator.

 We are now ready to apply the `MongoDBOpsRequest` CR to update the resources of mongos, configserver and shard nodes of this database.